After weeks of lockdown, provinces are finally reopening.

 Tax filing & Payments

-- For trusts (having a taxation year ending on December 31, 2019), tax filing is deferred until May 1, 2020.
+- For trusts (having a taxation year ending on December 31, 2019), tax filing was deferred until May 1, 2020.

-Payment deferral for GST/HST remittances
+Payment deferrals for GST/HST remittances

 Canada Emergency Response Benefit (CERB)

 If you have lost income because of COVID-19, the CERB will provide you with temporary income support, whether you are EI-eligible or not.
 CERB will give you a flat rate of $2,000 per month for up to four months.
 The benefit is taxable, but no tax will be taken directly from the cheque.
 Instead, it will be payable next year.

 The CERB will cover workers residing in Canada who:

 - Are sick, quarantined or taking care of someone who is sick with COVID-19.